-- The student is a senior and does not have a course required for graduation. - The student does not have the prerequisites for a course - Course credit was previously received (e.g., through summer school, transfer coursework, correspondence courses, credit by examination, etc.) - A data entry error made by the school (e.g. two first period classes, a schedule that does not contain the full number of classes, etc.) - Student has been dismissed from a program where approval must be granted for placement. - Student has previously failed this course with the same teacher.
+- The student is a senior and does not have a course required for graduation. - The student does not have the prerequisites for a course. - Course was previously TAKEN (e.g., through summer school, transfer coursework, correspondence courses, credit by examination, etc.) - A data entry error made by the school (e.g. two first period classes, a schedule that does not contain the full number of classes, etc.) - Student has been dismissed from a program where approval must be granted for placement.